EtherealEngine/etherealengine-docs/docs/03_manual/04_host/01_installation/04_controlCenter.md

+---
+sidebar_label: Control Center
+---

-import StepAuthentication from './_step_authentication.md' import StepConfigurations from './_step_configurations.md' import StepVariables from './_step_variables.md' import StepSummary from './_step_summary.md'
+import StepAuthentication from '../_partials/controlCenter/step_authentication.md' import StepConfigurations from '../_partials/controlCenter/step_configurations.md' import StepVariables from '../_partials/controlCenter/step_variables.md' import StepSummary from '../_partials/controlCenter/step_summary.md'

-# Getting Started
+# Control Center: Getting Started

 Ethereal Engine's Control Center is a self-contained Metaverse world in a box.
 Take what you need or launch the full stack.
 The Control Center is a desktop app to manage an Ethereal Engine cluster.